Magnumsrt/MagEngine-Public/README.md

 -   MSVC v142 - VS 2019 C++ x64/x86 build tools
 -   Windows SDK (10.0.17763.0)

 Once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
-Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
+Once that command finishes (it takes forever even on a higher end PC), you can run the engine from the .exe file under export\release\windows\bin.
-As for Mac, 'lime test mac -debug' should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.
+As for Mac, `lime test mac -debug` should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.

 ### Additional guides